lennygir/polito-se2-23-02-thesis/README.md

 - GET `/api/applications/:id/attached-file`
     - Description
       - Retrieves the attached file (CV) associated with a specific application.
+    - The user must be logged in to use this endpoint
     - Parameters
       - id: Integer (Minimum value: 1) - Application ID